On-line Store

 Joss Hibbs has been resident potter at Powdermills since 1999, having been taught to throw pots on the potters wheel by Richard Phethean, and having completed two years of study in ceramics at the University of Westminster.

-Joss makes tableware at Powdermills using clay found on and around Dartmoor, and glazes are made from materials found around the pottery, such as river gravel and ash from the wood-burner.
-She learnt how to find glaze recipes from 'found' materials by the late Brian Sutherland, and the glaze technology tutors at the University of Westminster.
+Joss is interested in making pots straight from the ground: she learnt how to find glaze recipes from 'found' materials by the late Brian Sutherland, and the glaze technology tutors at the University of Westminster.

 Joss first visited Powdermills in 1998 to work with Nic Collins, and was introduced to Svend Bayer.
-Joss is indebted to these two potters for teaching her about building and firing anagama kilns.
-Joss built her current kiln, affectionately known as Margory, in 2007.
+Joss is indebted to these two potters for teaching her about building and wood-firing anagama kilns.
 A firing lasts for four days and nights to allow the outside surfaces of the pots to be naturally glazed by wood ash.

 The result is a rustic range of pots designed for everyday use, which Joss believes reflect the landscape that surrounds the pottery.
-The pots can be viewed and purchased through our on-line store, or in person at the Powdermills shop.
+The pots are sold only from the shop at Powdermills.

 The Making Process